MichaelPavitsich/AoE-html-Remake/README.md

 add sfx

+Make it so that the archer logo in outposts in the same as in archery range

+make the arrows more subtle
 *Tips*

 If a chat with claude is getting long, take the code and start a new one to use less credits